Heinrich-Wilhelm Ahnert: War against the Soviet Union

 On 22 June 1941, German forces had launched Operation Barbarossa, the invasion of the Soviet Union.
 Prior to its deployment on the Eastern Front, I. Gruppe was fully equipped with the Messerschmitt Bf 109 F-2.
-The Gruppe reached Orsha on 27 September before heading to Ponyatovka on 2 October.
+The Gruppe reached Orsha on 27 September before heading to Ponyatovka, located approximately 30 km southwest of Roslavl, on 2 October.
 There, the Gruppe was initially subordinated to the Stab (headquarters unit) of Jagdgeschwader 27 (JG 27—27th Fighter Wing) and supported German forces fighting in the Battle of Vyazma as part of Operation Typhoon, the code name of the German offensive on Moscow.